 The replies circled around the idea that said coffee shop owner offers a great product and therefore deserves the price increase.

-A quick check for the average price of coffee in Israel since 2017 revealed some interesting information most notable being that the price of coffee in Israel is increasing at much higher rate than inflation, but I digress.
+Albeit a quick check for the average price of coffee in Israel since 2017 revealed some interesting information most notable being that the price of coffee in Israel is increasing at much higher rate than inflation, but I digress.

 What we can clearly see from the above charts is that by arbitrarily increasing of the price of a cup of coffee by 1 shekels every year, the prices are no longer competitive within the café industry, but the profit margin is going down since 1 shekels becomes a smaller percentage with each price increase.